abertschi/ad-free/README.md

 As for now, an `AdDetectable` which [parses notification content](./app/src/main/java/ch/abertschi/adump/detector/SpotifyTitleDetector.kt) for the keyword _Spotify_ is implemented.
 False positive matches can be manually filtered out.

+A more sophisticated `AdDetectable` might use reflection to scan the Spotify notification for properties which are always present when advertisment is played.